Jeanine, 2 mg+0.03 mg 63 pcs

 Interaction

-Interactions between oral contraceptives and other drugs can lead to breakthrough bleeding and/or decreased contraceptive reliability.
+Interaction of oral contraceptives with other drugs may lead to breakthrough bleeding and/or decreased contraceptive reliability.
 The following types of interactions have been reported in the literature.

-Influence on hepatic metabolism: the use of drugs that induce microsomal liver enzymes may lead to increased clearance of sex hormones.
-These drugs include: phenytoin, barbiturates, primidone, carbamazepine, rifampicin; there are also suggestions for oxcarbazepine, topiramate, felbamate, griseofulvin, and St John’s wort.
+Effect on hepatic metabolism: the use of drugs that induce liver microsomal enzymes can lead to an increase in the clearance of sex hormones.
+These drugs include: phenytoin, barbiturates, primidone, carbamazepine, rifampicin; There are also suggestions for oxcarbazepine, topiramate, felbamate, griseofulvin and preparations containing St. John’s wort.

-HIV proteases (e.g. ritonavir) and non-nucleoside reverse transcriptase inhibitors (e.g. nevirapine) and their combinations also have the potential to affect hepatic metabolism.
+HIV proteases (eg ritonavir) and non-nucleoside reverse transcriptase inhibitors (eg nevirapine) and combinations thereof also have the potential to affect hepatic metabolism.

 When prescribing any of the above drugs, a woman should additionally use a barrier method of contraception (for example, a condom).